lawnjelly/Misc/Batching/batching.md

 ## Performance Tuning

 ## Bottlenecks & Optimization
-While batching is a specific optimization to reduce drawcalls (and state changes) and make better use of the GPU, in terms of overall performance benefit it can only be looked at in the context of where the bottlenecks are in your game or project.
+While batching is a specific optimization to reduce draw calls (and state changes) and make better use of the GPU, in terms of overall performance benefit it can only be looked at in the context of where the bottlenecks are in your game or project.

-The proverb 'a chain is only as strong as its weakest link' applies directly to performance optimization.
-If your project is spending 90% of the time in e.g. API housekeeping due to drawcalls / state changes, then reducing this by applying batching can have a massive effect on performance.
+The proverb "a chain is only as strong as its weakest link" applies directly to performance optimization.
+If your project is spending 90% of the time in e.g. API housekeeping due to draw calls / state changes, then reducing this by applying batching can have a massive effect on performance.

 ```
 Drawcalls 9 ms